the-ozet/the-ozet.github.io/_videos/origins-sc6.md

 videoid: nUVoNRTCk8E
 ---

-KARA/ALEX: <em>...back and forth insults & laughter: "You're a pig."
+KARA/ALEX: <em>...back and forth insults & laughter.
+"You're a pig."
 The guitars bombard you.</em>